esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_thermometer.png
     :align: center

-With a numeric sensor we retrieve the desired temperature sensor value from Home Assistant, and with it we update the needle indicator, and the text label respectively.
+Whenever a new value comes from the sensor, we update the needle indicator, and the text label respectively.

 .. code-block:: yaml

     sensor:
-      - platform: homeassistant
+      - platform: ...
         id: outdoor_temperature
-        entity_id: sensor.outdoor_temperature
         on_value:
           - lvgl.indicator.line.update:
               id: temperature_needle